The Secret System Controlling Your Body

 You can try this on yourself, because when you feel the difference you will understand.

 Here’s a little disclaimer about foam rolling.
-It hurts, some places on your body are worse than others, some aren’t so bad, and each person is different.
-The first time I used the foam roller on my IT Band, I almost cried it hurt so bad.
+It can hurt, some places on your body are worse than others, some aren’t so bad, and each person is different.
+The first time I used the foam roller, I almost cried it hurt so bad.
 You are probably asking why do it, if it hurt so bad?
 I wanted to see what it could do for me; I could then apply it to my clients.

 I used a foam roller almost daily for a year, generally only skipping on Sundays.
 During that time my body changed.
 I was more flexible, I had less pain, and foam rolling didn’t hurt anymore.
 So if you choose to do this, please be consistent for at least a month to truly give it a shot.